 Amy Wilson, PhD, is currently the chair of the Higher Education Administration Department and an associate professor in the Higher Education and Student Affairs Administration program at SUNY Buffalo State.
 She has a combined 20 years of experience in the field as a student affairs practitioner and now as a faculty in a professional preparation program.
 Her research has centered primarily on multicultural competence, supervision, and leadership in student affairs.

-Matthew R. Shupp, Ed.D. is currently the program coordinator for the College Counseling and College Student Personnel specializations in the Department of Counseling and College Student Personnel at Shippensburg University.
+Matthew R. Shupp, Ed.D. is currently the program coordinator for the College Counseling and Student Affairs programs in the Department of Counseling and College Student Personnel at Shippensburg University.
 He is a licensed professional counselor in the state of Pennsylvania, a national certified counselor, and board-certified as a tele-mental health provider.
 He has almost 20 years of experience in the field as a student affairs practitioner and now as faculty in a professional preparation program.
 His research has centered primarily on successful supervision strategies for entry-level student affairs professionals.